 - Clarify your clients’ payment procedures, policies and idiosyncrasies and identify to whom you should send your invoices and ask for acknowledgement of receipt.

-To maximise the chance your invoice will be paid on time, we recommend it includes:
+To maximize the chance your invoice will be paid on time, we recommend it includes:

 - Your company name, address, telephone number, email address, and contact name.